 Finding failures = looking for a needle in the haystack

-Endpoints can perform slower than you think and if you don’t measure it, you will never know.
+Endpoints can perform slower than you think and if you don’t measure them, you will never know.
 Worse yet, your users probably will.
 You also might be close to timeouts or memory limits, without even knowing about it.
 Also, you might not expect some functions to fail, but they do anyway.

-Dashbird can detect all kinds of errors: crashes, early exits, timeouts and configuration errors that are unique for serverless technology.
+Dashbird can detect all kinds of errors: crashes, early exits, timeouts, and configuration errors that are unique for serverless technology.

 Dashbird provides instant and actionable failure detection.

-Bonus tip: Dashbird offers notifications through email and an integration with Slack with a short description of the error and a direct link to the failed invocation view which makes finding the error really quick and easy.
+Bonus tip: Dashbird offers notifications through email and integration with Slack with a short description of the error and a direct link to the failed invocation view which makes finding the error really quick and easy.

-Debugging is pain and major time suck
+Debugging is painful and a major time suck

 Debugging serverless applications with AWS tools is often described as pure pain.
 It takes a lot of time to find out what exactly failed, why it failed and how to fix it.